arthurcrawford/nettytest/README.md

 Netty test server with alternate return channel and multiplexed protocols.

-This is based on the netty documentation and examples.
-It was developed to understand how to use the netty framework and how to implement a protocol that allows for return messages to be sent back on an alternate connection when the incoming channel breaks.
+This is based on the netty documentation and examples such as the echo server.
+I wrote it as an example usage of the netty framework and how to implement a protocol that allows for return messages to be sent back on an alternate connection when the incoming channel breaks.
 Also, it allows for the multiplexing of both a binary byte-level protocol and a text-based test protocol.

+To build the server.

+    mvn clean install

+To run.

+    java -jar target/nettytest-1.0-jar-with-dependencies.jar